ankitgin/awsredshift/README.md

 - Select the new cluster and choose Manage IAM Roles.
 - From the Available roles, choose the roles associated with the source cluster.
 - Choose Apply changes.

+## Notes

+1. The destination Encrypted cluster should be of higher or same configuration than the source unencrypted cluster.
+2. Only one database can be migrated at a time.
+3. You will need to create an s3 bucket which will be used to unload and copy the cluster data.
+The S3 bucket should be in the same region as the source.
+4. Please note that passwords cannot be migrated and hence must be reset once the migration is completed.
+Also, we can not create duplicate users and groups, so before migrating the common users in the destination cluster will be deleted.
+5. Please enter proper details when prompted for or it may break migration
+6. Make sure no user in source cluster except master user has the same name as a master user of the destination cluster.
+7. Master user from source will not be copied to the destination as the destination will have its own master user.
+Also, superuser will not be migrated.
+8. Historic information that is stored in STL and SVL tables is not migrated to or retained in the new cluster.
+9. Amazon S3 log settings are not migrated, so be sure to enable database audit logging on the new cluster.
+10. It is a best practice to make sure the destination cluster is new and empty.